Oklahoma Legislature: Restrictions

 The Oklahoma Constitution prohibits state legislators from also serving as another officer of the United States or Oklahoma state government.
 A felony conviction also disqualifies election to the Oklahoma Legislature.

-A constitutional amendment approved by voters implemented a 12-year term limit, restricting legislators to a total of 12 years in the Oklahoma Legislature.
+A constitutional amendment approved by voters implemented term limits for the Legislature.
+Legislators are limited to a total of 12 years in both chambers.
 The 12-year term limit is a cumulative term limit of service in either chamber, consecutive or non-consecutive.
 The 12-year limit does not include any service prior to adoption of the amendment.
 In addition, the limit does not include those years of an unexpired term served by a member elected or appointed to fill a vacancy in office, but no member who has completed 12 years in office is thereafter eligible to serve an unexpired term.

 The Oklahoma Legislature is constitutionally required to enact laws barring conflicts of interest for its members.
 The Oklahoma Ethics Commission currently makes recommendations to state legislators regarding ethical restrictions.

 In the event of a vacancy in the state legislature, the governor issues writs of election to fill such vacancies.